top of page

 Women move through five physical Rites of Passage, whether or not they are consciously and intentionally acknowledged

-Rites of passage happen whether (or not) we consciously & intentionally acknowledge them.
+There are some rites of passage that happen whether or not we consciously & intentionally acknowledge them.
 When we consciously & intentionally embrace and celebrate them, they can be incredibly powerful.
 The person receives wisdom from those around them.
 They feel a sense of belonging and security.
 It cultivates connection with themselves, leading to feelings of empowerment, strength, self-trust and self-worth.
 It prepares them for change and helps them thrive in their new passage in life.
 It’s a significantly transformative journey that if done right, can change the person’s life path.

 If a rite of passage is not consciously acknowledged and celebrated the person can feel unprepared going into their new role.
 They may also feel disconnected from themselves and from those around them.
 Isolated and alone.
 Left to figure out their new role by themselves – to seek information from strangers.